intersystems-community/icm-sam-1/README.md

 - Credentials:
   - AWS credentials must be provided in a file; you'll be asked to provide the file name.
 There is a default credentials file in the root directory called  ```aws.credentials```.
 Amend it accordingly.
+    - make sure the credentials have privileges to run on multiple AWS Regions or tune accordingly the ./AWS*/defaults.json or remove/rename the ./AWS* directories
   - Docker Hub (or your registry) credentials are needed for ICM to pull containers from the registry to the various AWS regions.
 The registry must obviously be accessible from the AWS regions specified.
     - Edit the ```defaults.json``` file in each _AWS*_ subdirectory and override the dummy entries in the JSON keys:
       - ```DockerUsername``` and